The History of Little Chef

 A dramatic twist came in 2012.
 Little Chef announced that a further 67 of its restaurants would be closing because they are unprofitable.
 The list of 67 closed was thought to be very similar to the 64 sold to Arazim, with Little Chef commenting that they had been trying to contend with "uncompetitive rents".
 Their theory was that with only 94 restaurants left, these could easily be refurbished and maintained, and that new restaurants with better arrangements could be opened.

 On the day of the announcement, Little Chef spent the day as the top trending topic on Twitter, as people discussed the chain and the 500 job losses.
-This was how many of the staff learned the news.
-Some staff were told they were closing with no notice.
-For those who weren't affected, every day would now be a fight to survive, and one week of poor trade could be all it takes to have the branch deemed unviable.
+This was how most staff learned the news; they arrived the next day to find their branch boarded up with their possessions inside.
+For those who weren't affected, every day would now be a fight to survive, and one week of poor trade could be all it took to have the branch deemed unviable.

 Some of those which closed had only recently re-opened.
 The total actually dropped down to 119, plus the two Burger King-only franchises.
 Many of these were purchased by Starbucks franchisees.